-The compensation objective of retaining the best people for the job leads the Company to make periodic equity award grants.
-These awards provide incentive for the named executive officers to stay with the Company over the long term.
-These equity awards also provide additional flexibility to the Compensation Committee to reward superior performance by named executive officers.
+The compensation objective of retaining the best people for the job leads the Company to make periodic equity awards to its executive officers.
+These awards provide incentive for the executive officers to stay with the Company over the long term and align the interests of the executive officers with those of the Company's stockholders.
+These equity awards also provide additional flexibility to the Compensation Committee to reward superior performance by executive officers.

-Restricted Stock Awards - The Compensation Committee has established a Restricted Stock Incentive Plan ("RSIP"), which is a component of the Company's Executive Performance Incentive Plan, for certain named executive officers.
-Vesting of the restricted stock awards under the RSIP is contingent upon the Company attaining defined measures of net income growth for future reporting periods.
-The Compensation Committee will certify the attainment of performance period.
+Restricted Stock Awards - The Compensation Committee has established a Restricted Stock Incentive Plan ("RSIP"), which is a component of the Company's 2011 Long-Term Incentive Plan, for certain named executive officers.
+Performance-based restricted stock awards granted under the RSIP typically vest over four years, contingent upon the Company attaining defined measures of earnings growth for future reporting periods.
+The Compensation Committee will certify the attainment of performance goals annually upon completion of each fiscal year, and any earned shares are distributed to participants following the end of the applicable performance period.
 The grants have specific rules related to the treatment of the awards in the event of termination for cause, voluntary resignation, retirement, involuntary termination and change in control.
 The Compensation Committee retains certain discretion, as provided in the RSIP, to adjust incentive awards in light of unusual or unforeseen developments that impact the Company or the industry in which the Company operates.
 The Company believes that such equity grants align the executives' interests with those of the Company's stockholders.

-The Company granted 50,000 restricted stock awards under the RSIP in December 2012 related to the fiscal 2013 compensation program to the following named executive officers: chief executive officer (30,000 award shares), chief operating officer (10,000 award shares) and chief financial officer (10,000 award shares).
-Vesting of these restricted stock awards under the RSIP was contingent upon the Company attaining defined measures of earnings per share growth for reporting in periods from 2013 through 2016, and the continued employment of the executive over these periods.
-The Company did not grant award shares under the RSIP in fiscal 2013.
+The Company granted 40,000 restricted stock awards under the RSIP in March 2014 composed of 30,000 award shares to the CEO and 10,000 award shares to the CFO.
+Vesting of these restricted stock awards is contingent upon the Company attaining defined targets for growth of EBITDA from continuing operations, adjusted to exclude gross profit from non-core jewelry scrapping operations, for annual reporting periods from 2014 through 2017, and the continued employment of the executive over these periods.